 This type of study looks ahead.
 Researchers choose an exposure and the disease (or condition) expected to happen because of the exposure.

 A large group of people, called a cohort, is observed by researchers over a period of time to see who develops the disease and who does not.
 They could be followed for any length of time; for instance, five years or more than 20 years.

 Clinical trials are another type of human study.
-In cancer, clinical trials usually, but not always, look at treatments.
+Clinical trials usually, but do not always, look at treatments.

 Cancer clinical trials work with a group of people who have something in common (for example, a type of cancer or risk factor).
 Researchers decide on an agent or intervention for the group that may affect the disease or problem being studied.
 Examples of agents are a new drug or high-dose vitamin.

 If two groups are used (receiving either an agent or a placebo), it is important that the trial is fair and the groups are as equal as possible.
 So the scientists may "blind" the participants (single-blind) or even themselves (double-blind), so that no one knows who is getting the placebo or the agent.
 They may also randomize the participants in the beginning.
 This means they will use an unbiased system, often a computer, to randomly select who will get the agent being tested.

 New cancer treatments develop in clinical trials through three phases:

 Phase I gives a small number of people a new treatment or drug, observes side effects, and finds the best dose and way to administer the agent.
 People who are very sick and not responding to other treatments may enroll here.

 Phase II looks at how well the new treatment works on a specific condition or disease using a specific dose.
 It continues to observe side effects.
 People who choose to enroll here also may have used conventional treatments that no longer worked for them.